Potestas06/Potestas06/README.md

 </ul>

 <h3>NOW(2024)</h3>
-<p>I'm in my second Year of a 4-Year apprenticeship to become a software engineer.</p>
+<p>I'm in my third Year of a 4-Year apprenticeship to become a software engineer.</p>

 <h4>My likings</h4>